 What were the chances a month later he’d wind up being my new sexy boss?

 I was sceptical going into this, I had never read any of Keeland’s works, so, I was going into Bossman ignorant of her writing style.
 Also, I’m not usually a fan of these kinds of books.

 So, I was surprised at how much I enjoyed Bossman.
 It was comical and adorable, had the right amount of romance with a good dose of angst.

 I loved the characters.
 Reese, I loved Reese.
-She wasn’t prude, she was a loveable heroine who stand her ground and had witty comebacks for everything Chase said.
+She wasn’t a prude, she was a loveable heroine who stands her ground and had witty comebacks for everything Chase said.
 But like every other heroine in this genre, you know the heroine can’t win against the hero.

 “Sweetheart, I know you.
 You didn’t put up that wall to keep him out.
 You put it up to watch him break it down to get to you.”